-- 6. The complainant states that his father, Mr. Radovan Bulatović, was kidnapped by KLA members on 26 June 1999 from his house in Pejë/Peć. - 7.
-The complainant states that on the same date he reported the matter to the KFOR and subsequently to the International Committee of the Red Cross (ICRC), the Serbian Ministry of Internal Affairs, the International Public Prosecutor in Pejë/Peć.
-The complainant states that he did not receive any information from the authorities on the fate of his father, whose whereabouts remain unknown to date. - 8.
-The SRSG states that in 2003, the Office on Missing Persons and Forensics (OMPF) of UNMIK Police opened a file concerning the disappearance of Mr Radovan Bulatović and gathered ante-mortem data on the missing person. - 9.
+- 5. The complainant is the sister of Mr G. Ž. According to the complainant, Mr G. Ž. was abducted on 19 June 1998 from the street of Vjetër/Staro Rujce village, Lipjan/Lipljan Municipality. - 6.
+The complainant states that three days before his disappearance, Mr G. Ž. went with his son and his uncle to receive money from a Kosovo Albanian individual who had allegedly bought a piece of land from Mr G. Ž.'s father.
+However they were not paid and three days later Mr G. Ž. returned alone to the house of the Kosovo Albanian individual, but did not receive any money.
+On his way back home Mr G. Ž. stopped at a shop and, after leaving the shop, was forcibly pushed into a big car with tinted windows and taken away in an unknown direction.
+According to the complainant, a neighbour who had witnessed the incident immediately called for help, but to no avail. - 7.
+The complainant states that the disappearance of her brother was reported to the police station in Lipjan/Lipljan, the OSCE, the KFOR in Prishtinë/Priština, the International Committee of the Red Cross and UNMIK Police upon their deployment in Kosovo in 1999.
+The SRSG states that on 30 March 2000 the complainant provided additional information on her brother's disappearance to the Missing Persons Unit of UNMIK Police. - 8.
+Mr G. Ž.'s whereabouts remain unknown to date. - 9.
 On 9 December 2008, UNMIK's responsibility with regard to police and justice in Kosovo ended with the European Union Rule of Law Mission in Kosovo (EULEX) assuming full operational control in the area of the rule of law, following the Statement made by the President of the United Nations Security Council on 26 November 2008 (S/PRST/2008/44), welcoming the continued engagement of the European Union in Kosovo.
 Between 9 December 2008 and 30 March 2009, all criminal case files held by the UNMIK Department of Justice and UNMIK Police were handed over to their EULEX counterparts.